-Well, the best way to get out of student loan default is to not default in the first place.
+Well, the best way to get out of student loan default is not defaulting on your student loans in the first place.
 However, if you have already defaulted on your federal student loans, there are ways to get out—in fact, there are four major options.

 Pay Off the Loan in Full

-Let’s start off with the most obvious, if a bit intimidating.
-One way to get out of default is just to pay off the entire loan in one sitting.
-This option is far from ideal for some students, as they would not have gone into default in the first place if they had the money to pay off the loan.
+Let’s start off with the most obvious, if not a bit intimidating.
+One way to get out of default is just to pay off the entire loan in one go.
+This option is far from ideal for some students.
+After all, they would not have gone into default in the first place if they had the money to pay off the loan.
 But sometimes a family member might lend a helping hand or perhaps you get a new job after you default and have the income to pay the debt.
-Regardless of how, the US Department of Education will accept checks or even credit card payments.
+Regardless of how, the US Department of Education accepts checks or even credit card payments.
+But if this isn’t an option for you, we have a few more that aren’t as intimidating.

 Cancel the Loan

-Student loan consolidation is definitely something to consider—instead of paying different payments at different times with your different loans, consolidation allows them to be compiled into a singular payment.
-If you’re in default, you’ll be asked to make three consecutive one-time payments, otherwise you’re other option is to join up with an income-based repayment plan.
+Student loan consolidation is definitely something to consider—instead of paying different payments at different times with your different loans, consolidate your student loans into a singular payment.
+If you’re in default, you’ll be asked to make three consecutive on-time payments, otherwise you’re other option is to join up with an income-based repayment plan.
+By consolidating your loans, you’ll get a new interest rate, new monthly payment amount, and a new set of terms.
+As long as you can make the three consecutive payments, consolidating is a good option if you’re struggling to make your current repayments.

 Rehabilitate the Loan